Robert Newman (sexton): Career

+Robert Newman become the sexton of Christ Church (now named Old North Church) in 1772.
+He was a member of the Sons of Liberty and resided by the church, in Boston's North End.
+The Newman family was quartering British Regulars in their home, a common practice in 1775 while the city was under siege.

-Newman had become sexton of Christ Church, now known as Old North Church, in 1772.
-He lived with his mother in 1775, and she was renting part of their home to British officers.
-After pretending to go to bed on the night of April 18, Newman snuck out of his house undetected by the officers and joined vestryman John Pulling and Thomas Bernard, who assisted him with the signal.
+After pretending to go to bed on the night of April 18, then twenty three year-old, Newman snuck out of his house undetected by the Regulars and joined vestryman John Pulling and Pastor Thomas Bernard, who assisted him with the signal.
 Bernard served as a lookout while Pulling and Newman went to the belfry, the tallest structure in the area.
-Using a code devised by Revere, Newman hung two lanterns in the church's belfry to warn Patriots that the British were about to descend upon Lexington via the Charles River.
-The signal was spotted across the river, and allies began spreading the word.
-Newman returned home after the signal was set, and though he was later arrested, nothing could be proven against him.
-He said he had given the keys of the church to Pulling, and when British authorities went to question Pulling, he had already escaped to Nantucket, where he remained until it was safe to return.
+Using a code devised by Revere, Newman climbed the church's 3 part, 8-story tall steeple and hung two lanterns in the belfry to warn Patriots that the British Regulars were about to descend upon Lexington via the Charles River.
+As depicted by Longfellow's poem, Paul Revere's Ride, "One [lantern] if by land, and two [lanterns] if by sea..."

+The signal was spotted across the river and allies began spreading the word.
+British Regulars also witnessed the display and encircled the church.
+According to local legend, Newman escaped out a back window of the church and fled for home.
+General Thomas Gage arrested him the following day, April 19, yet nothing could be proven against Newman, and he was released three days later.
+He reported passing the keys of the church to Pulling, and when British authorities went to question Pulling, he had already escaped to Nantucket, where he remained until it was safe to return.

-Newman continued as sexton until his death.
-The famous steeple was toppled by the Snow Hurricane of 1804 in the fall after Newman died.
-He was survived by his second wife, Mary Hammon, whom he married in 1790.
+Newman later joined the Society of Free Masons, in 1783, and continued as sexton of the Old North Church until his death by suicide on May 26, 1804.
+The famous steeple was toppled by the Snow Hurricane of 1804, the autumn after Newman's passing.
+He was survived by his second wife, Mary Hammon, whom he married in 1790, and their five children.
 He is buried at Copp's Hill Burying Ground in Boston.
 His collected letters were published on the bicentennial of his signal, in 1975.
+One of the two original lanterns remains and is on display at the Concord Museum.

+Notable family members

+Newman's maternal great-grandfather was Reverend George Burroughs, the Harvard educated, non-ordained minister who was sentenced for witchcraft and hanged in Salem in 1692.

+Isaiah Thomas, first cousin to Newman, was the editor of the Massachusetts Spy and founder of the American Antiquarian Society.